Neo-Panther/Supply-Chain-Blockchain/README.md

 4. Mihir Kulkarni: 2021A7PS2689H
 5. Aditya Aggarwal: 2021A7PS2380H

-Here we provide an overview of all features implemented in the blockchain.
-The main.py file is used as the frontend to access all these features and its options have been mentioned with the features.
+Here, we offer an overview of all the features implemented within the blockchain.
+The "main.py" file serves as the frontend for accessing these features, and their corresponding options are detailed alongside.

 ## main.py
 Description of the functions used in main.py

 ### Registering New Nodes (Option 1)
 manufacturer is added while creating the blockchain, all other nodes are added by calling the addNode function.
-Defined as:

-> addNode(self, n_address: int, initial_stake: int, type: Literal['client', 'distributor'], n_stock: set[int] = set()) -> None:
+Initial stake is calculated from their security deposit, id is calculated automatically (decreasing from 9999; 9999 alloted to the manufaturer). {id is sometimes referred to as address; because they are supposed to be derived from the real (network) address of the nodes in the network}

 Each node is assigned a public and private key upon creation.
-Initial stock is optional; and the node will start empty if an initial stock is not specified.
+Initial stock is optional.
+The node will start with empty if an initial stock is not specified.
+If initial stock is specified, it is saved in product_locations until used in a transaction.

 The types a node can take are defined in NodeType Enum class.
 NodePublicInfo Data class gives a template for the public information of a node; available with all nodes (id, stake, stock, type, public key).